rachardv/menview/README.md

 Because tha database is set up in a semi-permanent volume you need to run `docker-compose down -v` to delete the databse volume and remove any data.

+To run flask-api:

+1. `cd flask_api/flask_api`

+2. Create a dummy database: `python3 models.py`

+3. `cd ..`

+4. `docker-compose up`

+5. `visit http:0.0.0.0:5000` You should be presented with empty brackets.
+Post requests can be made with curl to this address.

+Steps 3-4  be ran when developing by running `python3 flask_api/flask_api/api.py`

 Troubleshooting
 ===============